Leaderboard

 3 points

-22. Blizzard of 1996 in NYC was on my mind today..not sure why, maybe because we are heading into winter eventually I guess...but man, I wish I can turn back time and relive that storm.
+Blizzard of 1996 in NYC was on my mind today..not sure why, maybe because we are heading into winter eventually I guess...but man, I wish I can turn back time and relive that storm.
 Such a massive blizzard!!!
 It began snowing Saturday morning at 7:00am and it just kept snowing very heavy w/ winds of 50-70mph continuously for 37 Hours straight.
 In northern Queens where I lived at that time, I received near 30" and could not even see the cars on the street w/ drifts as high as 8Ft.
 Temps throughout the storm were frigid.
 Mainly in the low teens and at night they dropped in the single digits w severe blizzard conditions.
 The whole area was a standstill.
 I don't think I will ever see a storm of this magnitude ever again.
-Here..are some incredible pics:
+Here..are some incredible pics:3 points

-24. Looks like the middle of the country could enjoy a good soaker and could the northern plains enjoy their first snowfall?
+Looks like the middle of the country could enjoy a good soaker and could the northern plains enjoy their first snowfall?
 Lots of questions ahead to see if any of the energy coming out of the SW can phase with hurricane Norma as the remnants potentially move into the central US.
 The GFS shows the energy phasing as a storm system rounds a deep western trough.
 The Euro keeps Norma and it energy kinda staled of the Mexico coast however both models still deliver nice rains.
 GFS Euro Finally a 3rd piece of energy will dive in from the Pacific NW bringing massive temperature change and our first taste of Winter.
 This could lead to the first significant snowstorm of the season for the Dakotas and Minn and more rains for the drought stricken areas in the plains .
 Could the snow make it further south, lots of time to figure that out as models digest what looks to be an exciting week of the new LRC.
-Total precip: GFS Euros take Ensemble Means The Wintery side:
+Total precip: GFS Euros take Ensemble Means The Wintery side:2 points

 2 points